Kartik-1611/Jmeter_on_GKE/README.md

 > Clone this repo first if you haven't done it yet and go the root folder.

-Execute the below command in the Cloud Shell for each of the clusters.
+Execute the below command in the terminal, once for each of the clusters.
 ```
 KUBECONFIG=clusters.yaml gcloud beta container clusters get-credentials <cluster-name> --region <region-name> --project <project-name>
 ```

 The above command will create a Kubeconfig file in the current folder and will have the credentials for all 3 clusters.
-Next we will deploy InfluxDB and Grafana in a VM.

 ## Deploying resources in K8s clusters